Taeuk-Jang/FSNS/README.md

 # FSNS

-This repository of FSNS (Achieving Fairness through Separability: Unified Framework for Fair Representation Learning) for NeurIPS 2023 submission.
+This repository of FSNS (Achieving Fairness through Separability: Unified Framework for Fair Representation Learning) for AISTATS 2024 submission.

 The notebook files are self-explanatory that contains sample code to run the proposed framework on various datasets.